MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 With that data available, you can perform complex queries, and Materialize maintains their results, even as the underlying data changes.
-This means that you can get answers to your queries in real-time, rather than relying on day-old answers from your data warehouse.
+This means that you can get answers to your queries in real time, rather than relying on day-old answers from your data warehouse.

 ### BI Tool (Metabase)